Gone are the stodgy old ideas about how a Mother of the Bride should dress. Here are the top trends in Mother of the Bride Dresses that give us hope!

 Environmentally responsible weddings are all the rage.
 Couples are using recycled materials for invitations and donating to charity instead of offering plastic, land-fill bound favors to their guests.
 The “green” theme even reaches all the way down to wedding attire.
 You may have to explore specialty stores, but organic cotton and silk dresses are growing in popularity.
 The best part about them is because the dresses are made with natural fibers, they are more comfortable and breathable.
 When you’re outside at an August wedding, you’ll appreciate why this is so necessary!

-For more great tips on How to dress as mother of the bride or groom check out our ebook Tweak Your Chic- Mother of the Bride
+For more great tips on How to dress as mother of the bride or groom check out my e-book Tweak Your Chic- Mother of the Bride